 It brought back memories of my thirties in England when I first read Anne Frank’s diary.
 And saw a theatre production based on her diary entries and visited the Frank House in Amsterdam.

-I wrote a post about this experience on the Tall And True blog in 2018.
-And on reading the Auschwitz Memorial’s Facebook post, I re-read and shared it.
+I wrote a post about this experience on the Tall And True writer’s website blog in 2018.
+And after reading the Auschwitz Memorial’s Facebook post, I re-read and shared it.
 I was surprised to find I hadn’t also posted it on my personal blog.

-So here it is, my homage to Anne Frank and her diary.
+So here is my homage to Anne Frank and her diary.
 A reminder of the worst and best of humanity.

 Diary of Anne Frank Blog Post (February 2018)

 Like many of my age, I learnt of Anne Frank’s story as a kid at school.
-But it wasn’t until I was in my early thirties, living in England, that I appreciated the full grace and horror of her diaries.
-A production of The Diary of Anne Frank at the Theatre Royal in Brighton where I then lived, was soon followed by reading the Pan edition of her diary and a visit to the Anne Frank House in Amsterdam.
+Like many, I learnt about Anne Frank’s story as a school kid.
+But it wasn’t until my thirties, living in England, that I appreciated the full grace and horror of her life.
+I saw The Diary of Anne Frank at a Brighton theatre, read the Pan edition of her diary, and visited the Anne Frank House museum in Amsterdam.